icewind666/html-to-excel-renderer/README.md

 Npm package contains 2 scripts - postinstall and preuninstall - they are downloading binaries and use go-npm (https://www.npmjs.com/package/go-npm) to install them

-` npm install -g html-to-excel-renderer`
+` npm install -g go-html-to-excel-renderer`